Connect with us

 Rio Tinto, a British-Australian multinational company, had been researching the Jadar Valley in Western Serbia, uncovering one of Europe’s largest lithium reserves While the company was preparing to start extraction of lithium from jadarite, an invasive method that may lead to high pollution, eco-activists began raising concerns about the project’s potential ecological impact.

-In response to the protests and growing environmental concerns, the Serbian government decided to stop all exploration and related activities by Rio Sava Explorations, Rio Tinto’s Serbian branch.
+In response to the protests and growing environmental concerns, the Serbian government imposed to stop all exploration and related activities by Rio Sava Explorations, Rio Tinto’s Serbian branch.

 However, in July 2024, the Constitutional Court of Serbia overturned this decision.
 Just days later, Serbia signed the Memorandum of Understanding on a strategic partnership on sustainable raw materials, battery value chains and electric vehicles with signatures with the EU.